2:1 undergraduate degree. If your undergraduate degree is not in music, you’ll need to provide evidence of substantial engagement with music.

 We provide you with training in the research methods used by psychologists, together with the conceptual framework within which these methods can help to inform and explore musical expertise and understanding.

-The first year of this course follows the same programme as Psychology for Musicians, but you can select essay titles that emphasise the educational aspects of each module.
+In the first year you can select essay titles that emphasise the educational aspects of each module.
 In your second year you can specialise in educational research.
 You'll also complete a Readings in Music Education module, followed by dissertation research on an aspect of musical learning that is informed by music psychology theory and methods.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses